-Craig Ward is a British born designer and art director currently based in New York.
+Craig Ward is a British born Designer and Creative Director, currently based in New York.
 Occasional artist, sometime author and contributor to several industry journals, he is known primarily for his pioneering typographic works.
-This website represents a selection of his output since his graduation in 2003.
+This website represents an edited selection of his output since his graduation in 2003.

-A regular public speaker (Adobe Creative Max, Los Angeles; TEDx, Philadelphia; OFFF Festival, Paris; AIGA, New York and many others), his work has also been shown, awarded and documented in countless books, magazines and exhibitions in cities such as London, Paris, New York, Los Angeles, Chicago and more.
+A regular public speaker, his work has also been shown, awarded and documented in countless books, magazines and exhibitions in cities such as London, Paris, New York, Los Angeles, Chicago and more.

 Popular Lies About Graphic Design

 Popular Lies... is my first self-authored and designed book, published by Actar in January of 2013.
-Now in its second edition the books has sold over 10,000 copies world wide and has been translated into Spanish and Chinese.
+Now in its second edition the book has sold over 10,000 copies worldwide and has been translated into Spanish and Chinese.
 On its release, the book became an immediate best-seller on Amazon.com and .co.uk and remained in the top 10 for several months.